ThamuMnyulwa/mkdocs_rag/README.md

 - 💬 **Chat Assistant** - Ask questions in natural language and get answers from the docs
 - 🔍 **RAG Pipeline** - Custom retrieval system using Gemini embeddings and ChromaDB
 - 📎 **Source Citations** - Every answer includes cited sections from the documentation
-- 🚀 **GCP Ready** - Designed for easy deployment to Google Cloud Platform

 ## Architecture